erlage/rad/README.md

 ### Debugging

-Rad is a zero-dependency web framework which helps you write web apps in plain Dart(no-flutter).
-For debugging Dart web apps, you've follow your IDE/editor docs.
-See [official guide here](https://dart.dev/tools#general-purpose-tools).
+For debugging a Dart web app, you've to setup a debugger.
+See [official guide here](https://dart.dev/tools#general-purpose-tools). (remember you don't need Flutter SDK/or its plugins for Rad)

 If you happen to be using VS code,